mdn/yari/README.md

 ## Building

-The beauty of a `Makefile` is that it's a recorded "snapshot" of some good working default commands.
-If you're trying to do something slightly different, such as hacking on some feature, you can open the `Makefile` and take *inspriation* from it rather than thinking it's the only way.
+The beauty of `package.json` is that it's a recorded "snapshot" of some good working default commands.
+If you're trying to do something slightly different, such as hacking on some feature, you can open the `package.json` and take *inspriation* from it rather than thinking it's the only way.
 So, open it and learn how the default commands work.

+### Deployment Build
 For example, the most important command beyond the active development one mentioned in the section above is: